powsybl/powsybl-core/docs/grid_exchange_formats/matpower/import.md

 This section assumes that you have a `.mat` file.
 If you have a `.m` file, please follow the [Matpower cases conversions](#matpower-cases-conversions) section above.
 ### Dependencies

-Your `pom.xml` should at least have the following dependencies to be able to read `.mat` files:
+To be able to read `.mat` files, your `pom.xml` should contain the following dependency:
 ```xml
 <dependencies>
     <dependency>